ahmadjon2026/rlac/_posts/2026-02-20-assignment-1.md

 ## Findings Part 1: Authority Language
 _**Institutional Language Is Stronger in Rowling.**_ To measure institutional authority, I examined words such as professor, ministry, headmaster, detention, and rules across all six texts.

+As shown in the code below, I manually defined two keyword groups in R to represent institutional authority and self-directed agency.
+This allowed me to systematically compare how these two types of language appear across the six texts.
+The frequency counts generated from these keyword lists form the basis of the visualizations that follow.

 ```
 authority_words <- c("professor", "ministry", "headmaster", "rules", "detention")
 agency_words    <- c("plan", "planned", "decide", "decided", "lead", "leading", "choose", "chose")